karlseven/organice/docs/EDITOR.md

 The preview is rendered by `/api/preview` — the **same parser the published page uses**, so it cannot show something a reader would not see.

+Tab groups in the preview keep the tab you had open.
+The preview replaces its whole HTML on each render, which resets every tab set to its first tab — unusable if the thing you are editing is the *second* tab. `renderPreview()` therefore captures the open tab per group and reapplies it afterwards, through `window.Tabs` in `app.js`.

+Selection is remembered **by label, not by index**: insert a tab before the one you are on and index 2 is a different tab than it was a keystroke ago.
+It also restores with `showTab()` rather than `.click()`, because a click writes the reader's saved tab preference to `localStorage` and syncs every other group on the page — a preview re-render must not do either.

 ## Toolbar

 Wraps or prefixes the selection: bold, italic, inline code, H2, link, bullet and numbered lists, quote, fenced code, callout, tabs, table, and image upload.
+Every control carries a `data-tip` tooltip and an `aria-label`, since they are icons with no visible text.

 These insert Markdown at the caret.
 They do not insert a blank line first, so a block inserted directly under a line of prose sits flush against it — which is fine, because the parser lets tables, lists, headings, quotes, fences and `:::` containers all interrupt a paragraph.

+## Undo and redo

+**Ctrl+Z** undoes, **Ctrl+Y** and **Ctrl+Shift+Z** redo.
+Both redo keys are bound because Ctrl+Y is redo in Chrome but not in Firefox.

+The editor keeps its **own** history rather than relying on the browser's.
+Several operations legitimately assign `content.value` outright — swapping an upload placeholder for the real link, restoring a revision, inserting a machine translation — and every such assignment silently discards the browser's undo stack, taking everything the author typed before it.
+Ctrl+Z then does nothing, with no clue which edit killed it.

+So `editor.js` keeps a stack of snapshots (value + selection, capped at 300) and handles both keys itself:

+- Typing is **coalesced** — a snapshot per keystroke would mean hundreds of presses to undo a paragraph.
+A 400 ms pause ends a step.
+- Toolbar edits, uploads, translations and revision loads each commit one step, so they are undoable rather than unwinding to a stale document.
+- A fresh edit after undoing discards the redo tail.

+Toolbar edits still go through `execCommand('insertText')`, which is the only textarea mutation a browser records as a user edit.
+That is now belt and braces rather than the mechanism: the explicit stack is what Ctrl+Z actually reads.

 ## Rich text, and why it is gone